Home » Bitcoin Trading Guide

 Fundamental analysis considers the external factors that affect the value of an asset.
 Cryptocurrencies, including Bitcoin, are very sensitive to external factors due to their disruptive nature.
 Regulatory pressures from countries like the USA, China, and the European Union always have a tremendous effect on the price of cryptocurrencies.

-Market data and the external factors affecting cryptocurrencies can be found on websites like Reddit, Twitter, Telegram, or Slack.
+Market data and the external factors affecting cryptocurrencies can be found on websites like Reddit, X (formerly Twitter), Telegram, or Slack.

 The following are some of the factors to consider when performing fundamental analysis:

-3. Media coverage – good crypto projects usually have big communities on social media.
-There should be massive discussions about all the ongoing projects and roadmaps of that asset.
+3. Media coverage – Promising crypto projects usually attract a large following on social media.
+There are lengthy discussions about all the ongoing projects and roadmaps of that asset.

 Seasonality Analysis